everestso/everestso/README.md

 NASA Ames has decades of experience in:
 - Autonomous systems
 - Robotic navigation
-- Planetary mission operations
+- Planetary surface operations
-- Human-robot teaming in remote environments
+- Simulation and mission software development

-VIPER brings together Ames’ strengths in **engineering, AI, simulation, and operations**, making it one of the most complex and high-profile robotic missions Ames has led.
+VIPER was positioned to be the most advanced robotic mission **ever led from Ames**, combining AI, software, hardware, and science integration.

 ---